The World Log Lift Championships: 2021

 The 2021 World Log Lift Championships were held at the First Direct Arena in Leeds, England, as the opening event for Europe's Strongest Man.

 Results

 2022

 The 2022 World Log Lift Championships were held at the First Direct Arena in Leeds, England, as the opening event for Europe's Strongest Man.

 Results

+2023

+The 2023 World Log Lift Championships were held at the OVO Hydro in Glasgow, Scotland, as the opening event for the Giants Live World Tour Finals.
+Cheick "Iron Biby" Sanou broke the world record with a lift of 230 kg.